At the Heart of the Roman Empire – Rome was not the capital of a country. It was the capital of all the civil world..

 All this magnificent apparatus had been built in only 5 years , between 75 and 80 A.D., thanks to the generosity of the Emperor Vespasian, a member of the Flavian family, and therefore called Flavian Amphitheater.

-Rome, at the Heart of the Empire goes on with a walk through the monumental ruins of the Roman Forum, once the political and economical center of Rome, we’ll learn about the solid and well organized State apparatus and about the strong military support behind it.
+At the Heart of the Roman Empire tour goes on with a walk through the monumental ruins of the Roman Forum, once the political and economical center of Rome, we’ll learn about the solid and well organized State apparatus and about the strong military support behind it.

 The scenic Tabularium (today incorporated in the Capitoline Museum) once contained the State Archives, while the ‘Rostra’ at its foot was a large platform used by magistrates, politicians and others speakers to the assembled people of Rome.